 In carrying out the responsibilities of the Compensation Committee, individual members of the Compensation Committee met multiple times with senior management during the year.
-In addition, the Chair of the Compensation Committee met frequently with the firm's Chief Financial Officer (" CFO") and General Counsel.
+In addition, the Chair of the Compensation Committee met frequently with the firm's Chief Financial Officer ("CFO") and other members of senior management.

-The firm's Chief Risk Officer ("CRO") presents an annual risk report to the Compensation Committee to assist the Compensation Committee in its assessment of the effectiveness of the remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage imprudent risk-taking.
+The firm's Chief Risk Officer ("CRO") presents an annual compensation-related risk assessment report to the Compensation Committee, meeting jointly with the Risk Committee, to assist the Compensation Committee in its assessment of the effectiveness of the remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage inappropriate risk-taking.

-firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees in Ireland in the same way as to employees in other regions and is subject to oversight by the senior management of the firm in the region.
+The firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees in Ireland in the same way as to employees in other regions and is subject to oversight by the senior management of the firm in the region.
 The firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions, which occurs prior to the Compensation Committee's review and approval.
-The process involves divisional remuneration managers, divisional compensation committees, regional heads, HCM, the firmwide Management Committee (the firm's most senior executives), senior management (i.e., the firm's Chief Executive Officer ("CEO"), Chief Operating Officer ("COO"), CFO, General Counsel and Head of HCM) and/or the Compensation Committee, as appropriate.
+The process involves divisional compensation managers, divisional compensation committees, regional heads, HCM, the firmwide Management Committee (the firm's most senior executives), senior management (e.g., the firm's Chief Executive Officer ("CEO"), the Chief Operating Officer ("COO"), the CFO and the Head of

+HCM) and/or the Compensation Committee, as appropriate.

 In addition, as part of the remuneration determination process, members of the firm's Compliance, Risk, Employment Law Group and Employee Relations functions make recommendations to divisional management to take into consideration all compliance or policy-related disciplinary matters when determining remuneration of individuals.
-Before any remuneration decisions are finalised, the Employee Relations and Employment Law Group assess the recommended remuneration for these individuals in the context of performance and other factors, and recommendations are reviewed with respect to comparators.
+Before any remuneration decisions are finalised, the Employee Relations and Employment Law Group assess the recommended remuneration for these individuals in the context of overall performance and other factors, and recommendations are reviewed with respect to comparators.